 In the 2003 paper Emotional Convergence Between People Over Time, Anderson studied roommates and couples in relationships and found that romantic and platonic couples living in close proximity experienced emotional convergence.

 “Dating partners and college roommates became more similar in their emotional responses over the course of a year,” he says.
 “Relationship partners with less power made more of the change necessary for convergence to occur.”

 Not surprisingly, finding common emotional ground strengthened relationships, with emotionally similar partners growing more cohesive and less likely to break up.
-Reflecting on that conclusion, he suggested that couples might experience an unexpected benefit from sharing long periods of togetherness and isolation under COVID-19 quarantine.
+Reflecting on that conclusion, he suggested that couples might have experienced an unexpected benefit from sharing long periods of togetherness and isolation under COVID-19 quarantine.

 “My hunch is that the more time people spend together, the more emotional convergence occurs,” he says.
 “There would be more opportunity to observe each other’s emotions, and the benefits of emotional similarity might be that much more pronounced.

 That’s not to say that all couples will benefit from all the pandemic-borne togetherness.

 “The flip side of this is that the downsides of emotional dissimilarity would be that much more pronounced with more time together,” Anderson says.
 “Think of a relationship wherein one person tends to be ‘flat’ emotionally and the other tends to be bubbly all the time.
 After spending months in close quarters together, you can imagine how this disconnect would lead to problems.”